luohongk/some-stars/README.md

 *   [apple/ml-fastvlm](https://github.com/apple/ml-fastvlm) - This repository contains the official implementation of "FastVLM: Efficient Vision Encoding for Vision Language Models" - CVPR 2025

-*   [xming521/WeClone](https://github.com/xming521/WeClone) - 🚀 One-stop solution for creating your digital avatar from chat logs 💡 Fine-tune LLMs with your chat logs to capture your unique style, then bind to a chatbot to bring your digital self to life.  从聊天记录创造数字分身的一站式解决方案
+*   [xming521/WeClone](https://github.com/xming521/WeClone) - 🚀 One-stop solution for creating your digital avatar from chat history 💡 Fine-tune LLMs with your chat logs to capture your unique style, then bind to a chatbot to bring your digital self to life.  从聊天记录创造数字分身的一站式解决方案

 *   [bagh2178/UniGoal](https://github.com/bagh2178/UniGoal) - \[CVPR 2025] UniGoal: Towards Universal Zero-shot Goal-oriented Navigation